soyart/ali-rs/HOOKS.md

 ali-rs hooks --dry-run --manifest -f path/to/manifest.yaml
 ```

-## Print hooks
+## Debug hooks

 All hooks, by default, modifies some files on the system.
-To avoid corrupting system files, ali-rs provide _print_ hooks,
+To avoid corrupting system files, ali-rs provide _debug_ hooks,
-which is a stateless print-only version of each hook.
+which is a stateless, idempotent, print-only version of each hook.

-For example, `@uncomment-all` hook has print-only version
+For example, `@uncomment-all` hook has debug mode `@uncomment-all-debug`
-`@uncomment-all-print` which instead of writing to output files,
+which instead of writing to output files,
 simply prints `@uncomment-all` output to screen.

 ## Hooks in ALI manifest, execution stage, and output file locations